-Project Reporting
+Project Reporting and Requirements

-A representative from each CDI awarded project will be required to attend the 2023 CDI Workshop, May 2-5, 2023 at the National Conservation Training Center in Shepherdstown, WV.
-Project teams must also participate in a separate informal mid-year briefing to the CDI facilitators to communicate the status of the project.
-Project teams contribute to a CDI project report, which will be compiled in early 2024.
+- Dependent on travel policy in the coming year, a representative from each CDI project will be required to attend and present at an in-person meeting (TBD). - Project teams must participate in a separate informal mid-year briefing to the CDI facilitators to communicate the project's status. - Project teams will be required to contribute to a CDI report, which will be compiled in early 2027.
 At that time, project leads must provide a brief written report describing the project accomplishments, benefits, and deliverables with links to products or publications.